webdavis/packer-archlinux/README.md

-# packer-archlinux
+# Packer: Arch Linux

-The repository that backs the Arch Linux machines found on Vagrant Cloud at https://app.vagrantup.com/webdavis
+This repository backs Arch Linux machines on Vagrant Cloud.
+They can be found at https://app.vagrantup.com/webdavis

 _The 1st version of this repository will be released soon..._